brentvatne/spatterbox/README.markdown

 questions out.

 *Did you know?* I like to do Test Driven Development.
 Check out the `specs` directory to see the tests that I wrote while solving these problems.
+To run the specs, do a `bundle install && rake` the first time, then just `rake`.
+Tested with Ruby 1.9.3p0.

 Every question has been decently cleaned up, but given that this is simply a screening exam, I did not bother to write too many comments.